Why study this course

 Careers and placements

-In 2015/16, 91% of the School’s graduates who were available for work reported they were in employment and/or further study within six months of graduation.
+In 2016/17, 95% of the School’s graduates were in employment and/or further study within six months of graduation.
 Employers included Intertek, Jones Environmental Forensics, One Scientific and Spofforths.

 - Chemical Engineer

 All students on this course will undertake a one-semester research project within a Cardiff Chemistry research laboratory.